 Regular exercise can slim your waistline and lift your mood.
-Now, a new study suggests that exercise may also guard against eye damage.
+Now, a small study in mice hints that exercise may also help guard against eye damage.

-Researchers studied two groups of mice: One group had access to an exercise wheel while the other group did not.
+Researchers studied two groups of 6 mice: One group had access to an exercise wheel while the other group did not.
 After four weeks, the researchers treated the mouse eye with lasers to simulate the changes that occur in humans with age-related vision loss.
 After this treatment, physically active mice had up to 45% less eye damage than nonactive mice.

-Regular physical activity promotes eye health
+Regular physical activity could promote eye health